Best Places to Hide Money Around Your Home

 Products that you can buy to hide money in

-Coca Cola Stash Can: This is another great way to hide your cash but only if you are a Coca Cola drinker.
+Coca Cola Stash Can: This is another great way to hide your cash but only if you’re a Coca Cola drinker.
 Also, make sure that it matches your other coke cans otherwise it might be a dead giveaway that it is not supposed to be there and draw someones attention.

 Barbosol Can Safe: Since everyone except “Powder” has to shave on a regular basis, almost everyone has had a Barbasol can at one point.
-This could be a great way to hide your cash in your bathroom.
+This could be a great way to hide money in your bathroom.
 Just hope that one of your guests doesn’t try to shave, finding the canister is empty and ends up throwing it away.